Filed under: Cakes / Layer cakes

 • When the cake is completely cool, use a ring to punch out four circles (this is easier to do if the cake has been frozen for a bit).
 You now have four tiny cake layers.
 Level them with a cake leveler or knife so they are the same height.

 • Stack the cake layers with buttercream.
 Between each layer you’ll want 1-2 tablespoons buttercream.
-Frost the sides.
+Frost the sides and top.

 Notes